 Returning to Manado city, we continued our trip to Doloduo by public bus where we stayed in Tante Mien's homestay.
 It was far from Manado and took a few hours to reach it.

-We walked along the roadside villages, around the rice field and saw a lot of Domestic Pigeon, Red-collared Dove, Sahul Sunbird, Black-headed Munia, Pacific Swallow near a water dam.
+We walked along the roadsides, around the rice field and saw a lot of Domestic Pigeon, Red-collared Dove, Sahul Sunbird, Chestnut/ Black-headed Munia, Pacific Swallow near a water dam.
 There were some Black-faced Munia moving inside the branches of a shrub plant.
-I careful aimed my camera at those birds and shot one of them.
+I carefully aimed my camera at those birds and shot one of them.

 At the last leg of the tour, we visited Pal beach in North Minahasa regency.
 The scenery was beautiful.
 Unfortunately, I did not bring my snorkeling mask, and fins.
 So, I could not explore its coral reef.